accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 In these situations, the criterion is not applicable:

 - The form has only one field.
-- Optional fields are indicated :
+- Optional fields are indicated
-    - visible and explicit ;
+    - visible and explicit;
     - in the field label.

 If all the fields on a form are mandatory, the criterion remains applicable.